silshack/inls161fall2016/_posts/2016-11-07-sql-bootcamp.md

 # For next time

-Tomorrow, we will return to databases and discuss the conceptual and theoretical underpinnings of what we worked on today.
+Next time we will return to databases and discuss the conceptual and theoretical underpinnings of what we worked on today.
 I would like you to read something about databases.{% sidenote 'db' '“What Is a Database?”
 BBC Guides. http://www.bbc.co.uk/guides/z8yk87h.' %}

 We will look at other resources and tutorials in class as well.